steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 ```

-The FX Rack should now have five slots on the UI and in the Program Tree structure.
+The FX Rack should now have five slots on the macro page and in the Program Tree structure.

 ![FX Rack with 5 Slots](../images/Creating-a-FX-Rack-5-Slots.png)